cfe-lab/Kive/INSTALL.md

 This is a database that must be created by an administrator prior to using Shipyard.

+Set `MEDIA_ROOT` to the absolute path of a directory that can hold all the working files for the server and any uploaded files.
 You may also wish to modify the `TIME_ZONE` setting to your region, although this localization is not strictly necessary.

 Another configuration file is `hostfile` in the same folder as `settings.py`.
 Copy `hostfile_default` to `hostfile`, and uncomment the `localhost` line.
 If